 9. Zipline through snow at Grouse Mountain

 What’s better than a zipline?
-A zipline over and past snow covered trees that’s what!
+A zipline over and past snow-covered trees that’s what!
 This is just one of the fun things to do in Vancouver, BC this winter.

 10. Hike to a frozen waterfall

 If it gets cold enough some of the nearby waterfalls freeze over and make for an amazing sight.
 One of the best ones to visit is Norvan Falls in North Vancouver.
-It’s a long snowshoe out there (14km return) and it doesn’t freeze every winter but it has been known to!

 11. Go heli-skiing

-If you’re celebrating a special occasion this winter then book yourselves on to a heli-skiing trip.
 This truly memorable experience will take you soaring above the Coastal Mountain range before dropping you off at the top of the mountain and skiing some powder.

-I took my first dog sledding trip in Revelstoke last year and loved it!
+Both times I’ve loved it!
 I believe the ones at Whistler might not be exactly as hands-on but fun nonetheless!

 13. Do an overnight snowshoe trip

 There are lots of places you can do an overnight snowshoe trip near Vancouver.
-Last year we snowshoed up to Mt Seymour and did a winter camping trip to Elfin Lakes (read more here)!

 14. Go cross country skiing

-Cross country skiing is starting to appeal more and more to me.
-Maybe it’s age, maybe it’s the beautiful Vancouver surroundings.
 You can learn how to cross country ski up at the Nordic Area of Cypress Mountain which has many kilometres of trails.

 15. Attend an avalanche safety course

 Want to head out into the backcountry this year or plan to do lots of adventurous snow shoeing?
 Make sure you’re trained in what to do in case of an avalanche.
-Hopefully, you’ll never have to use what you learn but it’s good to know what to do just in case!

 The nearby Mountain School has some courses available.